AntonovAnton/translate-i18n-vscode/logging-example.md

 - Success operations are logged for audit trails
 - API responses include status codes and error details

-This dual approach ensures your extension is both user-friendly AND maintainable!
+This dual approach ensures the extension is both user-friendly AND maintainable!